-If more than one disqualified person participated in the same prohibited transaction, list on this schedule the name, address, and social security number or employer identification number of each disqualified person, other than the disqualified person who files this return.

 Line 5.
+If more than one disqualified person participated in the same prohibited transaction, list on this schedule the name, address, and SSN or EIN of each disqualified person, other than the disqualified person who files this return.

 For all transactions complete columns (a), (b), and (c).
 If the transaction has been corrected, complete columns (a) through (e).
-If additional space is needed you may
+If additional space is needed, you may attach a statement fully explaining the correction and identifying persons involved in the prohibited transaction.